qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 Now the username has to be retrieved from the user input.
 To do so, we have to create an input form.
 The usage of the form classes should be familiar to you if you have used the RIA widget set before.
-Open the “Input” class again and place the following code, before the button instance in the ``_initialize`` method:
+Open the "Input" class again and place the following code, before the button instance in the ``_initialize`` method:
 ::

-    var title = new qx.ui.mobile.form.Title("Please enter a identi.ca username");
+    var title = new qx.ui.mobile.form.Title("Please enter an identi.ca username");
     this.getContent().add(title);

     var form = this.__form = new qx.ui.mobile.form.Form();